oroinc/documentation/crm/community/contributing.rst

 .. contents:: :local:
     :depth: 3

-We'd love for you to contribute to our source code and documentation to make our products even better than they are today!
+We would love for you to contribute to our source code and documentation to make our products even better than they are today!
 The following guidelines and recommendations help synchronize the community actions and provide a blueprint for seamless and non-intrusive collaboration.

 Submitting a Question